nathimel/Ling_567/README.md

 we did not make any constraints on their co-occurrence restrictions -- that is to say, beyond their being verby, we contributed nothing to the syntactic phenomenon of agreement.
+	- Emily says that this may be resolved in later labs by editing tdl files directly.